BRISTOL - History, Topography and Genealogy

 * The history of shipping and shipbuilding in Bristol.

 - Hodges (Henry H), publisher BRISTOL MAGAZINE AND WESTERN LITERARY JOURNAL.
-208 + 208pp, folio, 2 volumes bound in one, recent cloth, ex-lib. with label and a couple of stamps to front endpapers.
-ALL PUBLISHED.
-Published every Saturday, for the Proprietor by Henry H. Hodges, January 2nd to December 25th, 1841. £70.00
+Volume 1 of 2.
+208pp, folio, original qtr cloth, paper boards, rubbed to edges, lacks spine, original label on top board.
+Published every Saturday, for the Proprietor by Henry H. Hodges, January 2nd to June 26th, 1841. £105.00

 * A weekly magazine, containing 8 pages for each issue, with each six monthly period continuously paginated.
-Contains local news, stories, poetry, etc. Including articles on the Great Western Steam Ship; Port of Bristol; Railway and Steam Boat Travelling; The Duke of Marlborough; Sebastian Cabot; Somersetshire Dialect, etc.
+There was only one other volume issued which finished on December, 25th, 1841.
+They contain local news, stories, poetry, etc. Including articles on the Great Western Steam Ship; Port of Bristol; Railway and Steam Boat Travelling; The Duke of Marlborough; Sebastian Cabot; Somersetshire Dialect, etc.

 * The copy in Hyett and Bazeley's Manual of Gloucestershire Literature finishes at page 141, at the end of Appendix 2.
 This copy has pages numbered 145-150, being Appendices 4 to 14.
 These Appendices appear to have been printed later.